-She held onto the string that carefully secured and tied the red balloon she had slipped a note into only moments before she had filled it with kisses of air and hugs of love.
+She held onto the string that carefully tied and secured the red balloon she had slipped a note into only moments before she had filled it with kisses of air and hugs of love.
 A gentle breeze had begun to blow when she looked up into the overcast, cloudy sky.
-She waited for the sun to set just a little more, and she waited for a gust of wind to sweep in just as the sun was about to say goodnight.
+She waited for the sun to set just a little more, and she waited for a gust of wind to sweep in just as the sun was about to whisper goodnight.

 Her timing had to be flawless.
 Her prayer in the red balloon was crucial.
 As the wind began howling around her, she smiled up at the balloon before she released it into the almost dark skies.
 She prayed that it would reach Heaven safely as it begun its journey of a thousand tears.
 She watched it go higher and higher, until she could no longer see her red balloon, and the heart it was carrying.
 She closed her eyes and asked God to keep a lookout for a delivery, for the man she was sending a prayer and a million hugs to.
 In her note, she asked God to tell him that she could never have known that their last night would be their last walk in the rain.

 She said that if she had only known, she’d keep him out in the storm for a few hours more, while she held his hand tighter as though it was a lifeline to his heart.
 She said that if only she had known she would never hear his voice again, she’d listen more attentively to each word he had ever said to her.
 She told Him that lately, on the loneliest of nights, she hears him, and she keeps his voice and his words alive in her mind.
 She asked God to tell him that he was her greatest treasure, and that she now sees how he so passionately loved her.